Karylle: Music career

 In 2011, Karylle released her fourth studio album, Roadtrip.
 She described it as "her most personal and perhaps even most ambitious musical outing" up to that point, representing who she is, as an artist, singer, and songwriter.
 All the songs were independently produced and written by Karylle.
 Its lead single, "OMG", was featured in the American reality television series, Floribama Shore; and was nominated for Best Dance Recording at the 25th Awit Awards.

 In 2013, Karylle released "Sa’yo Na Lang Ako", an official entry for the year's Philippine Popular Music Festival.
 It was included in her fifth studio album, K, which was released later that year and spawned the singles "Kiss You" and Kapiling Kita".
 The album was eventually certified gold by PARI.
 At the 27th Awit Awards, she received three nominations: Best Performance by a Female Recording Artist & Best Ballad Recording for "Sa 'Yo na Lang Ako"; and Best Dance Recording for "Kiss You".

 In 2015, Karylle was on the panel of judges for the 4th Philippine Popular Music Festival.
 In November, Karylle released her sixth studio album, A Different Playground.
 She described it as a reflection on her married life.
 It earned her a nomination for Female Pop Artist of the Year at the 8th PMPC Star Awards for Music.
 Additionally, the album includes the song "Paano ko Tuturuan ang Puso", which was nominated for Best Performance by a Female Recording Artist at the 29th Awit Awards.

 In 2019, Karylle released "Simula", the official theme song for her fantasy film, Mystified.
 It was nominated for Best Theme Song at the 24th Asian Television Awards.

 In 2020, Karylle released The Holy Rosary: Roses for Mary, a spoken word recording of rosary-based prayers, which also included two religious songs.

 Other ventures

 Writing

 Karylle is a prolific writer and blogger.
 She has written blogs for Yahoo!, and was a contributing writer for The Philippine Star and S Magazine.
-Moreover, Karylle launched her own blog site in 2016.
+Karylle launched her own blog site in 2016.